Packages

 On your server: those routes use

-@akapulu/server, read the Akapulu API key from server-side environment variable, and call Akapulu’s HTTP API.
+@akapulu/server, read the Akapulu Labs API key from server-side environment variable, and call the Akapulu Labs HTTP API.
 That way your api key stays on the server and does not get exposed in the browser

 AkapuluProvider expects your local connect and updates endpoints to return the JSON schema described under Backend connect and updates routes above.